AkashKabra11/Threat-Object-Detection/Classifier/readme.md

 6. vgg weights which would be downloaded as per instructions given below.

 PRE-CONDITION:
-- Ensure that data has this structure: data
+- Ensure that data has this structure

+data
 |--train
 |   |------knife